 BC-AP Sports Preview Digest

-Some of the sports stories The Associated Press is covering Friday.
-A full Sports Digest will be sent at about 3 p.m.
+Some of the sports stories The Associated Press is covering Tuesday.
+A full Sports Digest will be sent by about 3 p.m.
 All times EDT:

 - GENEVA - The North American federations wanting to share the 2026 World Cup asked FIFA for a decision two years ahead of schedule.
 The request comes in a letter seen by the AP.

 - The buzz is back north of the border.
 Five of Canada's seven teams are in the Stanley Cup playoffs.
 This comes a year after Canada was shut out of the postseason.